-- All Safety Boats are to gain prior permission from the Race Director to be on the water during an event and are not to interfere with any canoe or competitor. - The Captain of a Safety Boat is responsible for the safety of both his or her crew and vessel.
-The captain oversees the vessel and his or her directions and commands are always adhered to.
+- 1 All Safety Boats are to gain prior permission from the Race Director to be on the water during an event and are not to interfere with any canoe or competitor. - 2 The Captain of a Safety Boat is responsible for the safety of both his or her crew and vessel.
+The captain oversees the vessel and his or her directions and commands are always adhered to. - 3 Safety boats must have a minimum of two (2) persons on board at any time, being the driver and a spotter.
+This includes Jets Skis who must also have a sled attached to their vessel and a second person who acts as their spotter.